 Machine learning code does not even know what your data is about!
 It does not know nor does it matter to the computations whether you feed it blood serum data or ethnicity data.
 Many writers have made a quantum leap and now conflate “deep artificial neural networks with multiple hidden layers” and artificial intelligence.
 This sort of dramatic language beguiles bystanders, but it also contains little or no reality!
 A “Neural network” is only a very loose analogy to the brain, but the analogy causes unfortunate confusion.

 Blogs and chat about current AI widely exaggerate the capability of AI today.
 This appears to be an attempt to dramatize state-of-the-art AI, but it is really nothing more than a machine learning mystery.
 ML is good at pattern matching but it is not even close to true AI.
-The inference is perhaps the most important deficit of current AI Inference arises from many faculties centralized by human amygdala.
+The inference is perhaps the most important deficit of current AI Inference arises from many faculties centralized by the human amygdala.

 Reality: Not Even Close